hashicorp/terraform-google-consul/modules/consul-cluster/README.md

   run Consul.
 The `run-consul` script is one of the scripts installed by the [install-consul](https://github.com/hashicorp/terraform-google-consul/tree/master/modules/install-consul) module.

-You can find the other parameters in [vars.tf](vars.tf).
+You can find the other parameters in [variables.tf](variables.tf).

-Check out the [consul-cluster example](https://github.com/hashicorp/terraform-google-consul/tree/master/examples/consul-cluster) for fully-working sample code.
+Check out the [consul-cluster example](https://github.com/hashicorp/terraform-google-consul/tree/master/examples/root-example) for fully-working sample code.